tobyhodges/fair-research-software/episodes/07-open-collaboration.md

 #### LGPL

-In order to allow library software to be combined with ("linked" in technical terms) other software that's not GPLed, a special version of the GPL called the LGPL (L for "Lesser" or "Library") was created.
+In order to allow library software to be combined with ("linked" in technical terms) other software that is not GPLed, a special version of the GPL called the LGPL (L for "Lesser" or "Library") was created.
 This is used by many popular libraries including the GNU C library that is linked to every C program compiled on a Linux system.